eat-sleep-code/camera.timelapse/README.md

 awb_auto_is_greyworld=1
 ```

 Also note, that while IR cameras utilize "invisible" (outside the spectrum of the human eye) light, they can not magically see in the dark.
-You will need to illuminate night scenes with one or more [IR emitting LEDs](https://www.adafruit.com/product/387) to take advantage of an Infrared Camera.
+You will need to illuminate night scenes with one or more to take advantage of an Infrared Camera.

 ---
 :information_source: *This application was developed using a Raspberry Pi HQ (2020) camera and Raspberry Pi 3B+ and Raspberry Pi 4B boards.
 It has also been tested using v2.1 Raspberry Pi 8MP cameras and Pi Zero W boards.
 Issues may arise if you are using either third party or older hardware.*